Shreeyak/COMS4444-Voronoi-Sim/Readme.md

   --days DAYS, -d DAYS  Total number of days
   --spawn SPAWN         Number of days after which a new unit spawns at the homebase --player1 PLAYER1, -p1 PLAYER1
-                        Specifying player 1 out of 4
+                        Specify player 1 out of 4.
+Integer equal to player id.
   --player2 PLAYER2, -p2 PLAYER2
-                        Specifying player 2 out of 4
+                        Specify player 2 out of 4.
+Integer equal to player id.
   --player3 PLAYER3, -p3 PLAYER3
-                        Specifying player 3 out of 4
+                        Specify player 3 out of 4.
+Integer equal to player id.
   --player4 PLAYER4, -p4 PLAYER4
-                        Specifying player 4 out of 4
+                        Specify player 4 out of 4.
+Integer equal to player id.
   --fps FPS, -f FPS     Max speed of simulation --timeout TIMEOUT, -t TIMEOUT
                         Timeout for each players execution.
 0 to disable